 Austin Peay's education programs will give you the tools you need to be a world-class educator.

 Our departments of Teaching and Learning and Educational Specialties offer undergraduate and graduate degree programs that will give you the training you need to be successful in our classroom and in yours.
 Our various Master of Arts in Teaching (MAT) programs provide multiple avenues for career changers and college graduates in other disciplines to prepare themselves to become teachers.
-The Doctorate of Educational Leadership will prepare you for a variety of positions from state and district leadership roles to educational research careers.
+The Doctorate of Educational Leadership will prepare you for a variety of positions from state and district leadership roles to educational research and higher education careers.

 The Department of Educational Specialties offers advanced degree programs in both licensure and non-licensure areas.
 The mission of the department of Educational Specialties is to prepare and support educational professionals in their development as effective practitioners.